zuvbruuv/Luna-Interface-Suite/Documentation.md

 	}
 })
 ```
+## Enabling Configuration Saving
+> [!TIP]
+> Choose an appropiate FileName in the CreateWindow function
+> Choose an unique flag identifier for each supported element you create
+> Create a config and enable the Auto Load Configuration button
+> Place ``Luna:LoadAutoloadConfig()`` at the bottom of all your code
+Luna will now automatically load up your saved configuration 😄

 #### Luna Icons
 Luna Uses Custom Icons so u do not have to find ans upload your own!